 For the pass-through regressions, I merge into the dataset for each quarter an average quarterly exchange rate between the U.S. and a foreign country for the set of countries listed in Table A.4 below.
-Exchange rates are obtained from the OECD's Monetary and Financial Statistics database, measured in U.S. dollar per foreign currency unit, and supplemented with rates from Datastream for Eurozone countries.
+Monthly exchange rates are obtained from Bloomberg, measured in U.S. dollar per foreign currency unit, and averaged across months in the quarter.
 Euro exchange rates are converted into the implied local rate using the conversion rate at the time of the adoption of the Euro to construct consistent time series for each Eurozone country.
 I then perform three additional data cleaning operations.
 First, I drop all observations with missing exchange rates since I cannot compute pass-through for these (row 13).
-Second, I drop the years 1992-1994 and use them only to compute relationship length (row 14).49 Finally, due to the relationship-product fixed effects γ{mxh} in the pass-through regression (1), importer-exporter-HS10 triplets that do not trade in at least two different quarters are singletons and are therefore not useful to identify the regression coefficients.
-Row 15 presents the dataset of non-singleton observations that is actually used to identify the coefficients in regression (1).50 This final pass-through dataset has an import value of about \$4 trillion dollars, contains 2.8 million relationships, and 4.7 million relationship-HS10 triplets.
+Second, I drop the years 1992-1994 and use them only to compute relationship length (row 14).
+Finally, due to the relationship-product fixed effects $\gamma{mxh}$ in the pass-through regression (1), importer-exporter-HS10 triplets that do not trade in at least two different quarters are singletons and are therefore not useful to identify the regression coefficients.
+Row 15 presents the dataset of non-singleton observations that is actually used to identify the coefficients in regression (1).
+This final pass-through dataset has an import value of about \$4 trillion dollars, contains 2.8 million relationships, and 4.7 million relationship-HS10 triplets.

-49I apply a similar step to the baseline dataset and use 1992-1994 only to compute relationship length, but drop them from all analyses.
+&lt;sup>41I apply a similar step to the baseline dataset and use 1992-1994 only to compute relationship length, but drop them from all analyses.

-50Note that STATA drops these observations automatically when running the regression.
+&lt;sup>42Note that STATA drops these observations automatically when running the regression.
 The sample in row 15 corresponds to the sample obtained by the command "e(sample)" in the post-estimation analysis in STATA.